jahoog/github_ip_allow_list/README.md

 # Github IP Allow List Python Script
 This is a python script to interact with Github IP Allow List for a GH Org.
 This is provided as an example with no warranty or support.
+*NOTE that this script could add hundreds of IP ranges to your allow list, so make sure that is what you intend.
+You can change the service or region to only retrieve those ip ranges that you need. (eg. *CODEBUILD* and *us-east-2*)

 ## EXAMPLE USAGE: Retrieve all IP ranges for the EC2 service in us-west-2 and add to Github IP Allow List